ianiD/Ludum-dare-31/README.md

 Death in front
 =============

-Made by Dragomir Ioan and Dragomir Bogdan (FlattededTesseractGames) for the Ludum Dare 31 game jam -> 72h jam
+Made by ioanD and Flygon (FlattededTesseractGames) for the Ludum Dare 31 game jam -> 72h jam

 Make sure your computer supports HTML5.